 How Can Stem Cells Help Heal This Condition?

 So, how do Parkinson’s disease and stem cells relate?
 In a nutshell, Parkinson’s disease is a degenerative condition.
 That means the body slowly loses ability over time in direct correlation with the nerve cells it loses.
-Stem cells constitute one of the most viable treatments for Parkinson’s disease in that they can replace those cells.
+Stem cells constitute one of the viable treatments for Parkinson’s disease in that they can replace those cells.

 According to recent studies, transplanted cells in studies about stem cells and Parkinson’s disease have shown the ability to do the following:

 - survive in the brain long after transplantation

 - function in similar ways to cells in much younger individuals

 - produce long-term links such as that in normal, healthy brains

 - grow new axons that send messages throughout the brain effectively, meaning that patients who receive the treatment can function much more normally

 With these new treatments, physicians may soon have the power to restore motor function to Parkinson’s sufferers, reversing the effects of the disease and eventually curing the disease completely, resulting in a normal brain with the ability to form lasting connections, memories, and thoughts.

 Stem cells have another possible use as well: Researchers can use them to create effective models of the brain on which to test new drugs or therapies that may also help reduce or reverse the effects of Parkinson’s disease.
 As with other uses of stem cells, this research is still in its early stages as well.